Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 ## Quickstart - Download and Install Bootware Software

-In this Getting Started guide we describe how to bring up a common use case for Bootware - an A/B partitioning for fallback and recovery.
+In this Getting Started guide we describe how to bring up a common use case for Bootware - A/B partitioning for fallback and recovery.

 The default SCM/SEN as shipped has Zymbit software pre-installed.
 The Zymbit product should be up and running with the blue LED flashing once every three seconds.

 Details of the features in this Quickstart are linked in line.
 See the Features section for other examples of how to use Bootware.